25 September 2014

 29 November 2013

 The LAW student essay contest reinforces the cultural resource preservation goal of the event.
 In 2013 students from participating schools wrote short essays in response to the question “Why is preserving cultural resources in the Red River Gorge important?”
 We are pleased to announce that Olivia Ruth Short, a fifth-grade student of Wellspring Homeschool Community in Waco, Kentucky, received the award for Best Essay.
-Olivia, pictured here with Steering Committee members Eric Schlarb and Gwynn Henderson, received a certificate in recognition of her accomplishment and other prizes.
+Her essay included beautiful imagery, such as "learning about the past is like walking down a beauthiful road with knowledge trees."
+Olivia received a certificate in recognition of her accomplishment and other prizes.
 She also won a pizza party for her class and a complete set of Kentucky Archaeology Video Series DVDs for her teacher.
 Congratulations, Olivia!
 Click here to read Olivia's winning essay and learn more about the LAW student essay contest.

 7 May 2013, Updated 29 November 2013